supervisely-ecosystem/import-cityscapes/README.md

 #### Note:

-If you will drag and drop archive with parent directory instead of its content, import will crash.
+Import will crash, if archive with parent directory doesn't contain corresponding data.

 ## How To Run